rogerboesch/iQL/README.md

 # iQL

 iQL is a Sinclair QL emulator based on uQlx with the focus on mobile devices.
+It will be used as part of the
 The current implementation works fine for:

 - iOS